Ryan McMahon Preview, Player Props: Rockies vs. Diamondbacks

-Ryan McMahon -- hitting .256 with three doubles, a home run, three walks and four RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on September 4 at 4:10 PM ET.
+The Colorado Rockies and Ryan McMahon (.385 slugging percentage over his past 10 games, including one homer), battle starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-4) against the Diamondbacks.

 Ryan McMahon Game Info & Props vs. the Diamondbacks